 If you’re still running Meta ads and optimizing based on last-click attribution, you’re making decisions on data that’s wrong.
 Not slightly off — materially, consequentially wrong.
 And the brands that figure this out faster are quietly eating your lunch.

 I’ve worked with dozens of DTC brands in the $1M–$50M revenue range, and the single most common measurement mistake I see is treating Meta’s native reporting as ground truth.
 It isn’t.
 It never was.
 But in 2024 and beyond — with iOS privacy changes baked in, click IDs degrading, and competition for attention at an all-time high — clinging to last-click is like navigating by a map from 2018.
+I covered this in detail in my post on AI-powered Meta ads reporting.

 Here’s how to build a measurement framework that actually tells you what Meta is doing for your business.